Garrett-Productions/udemyUltimateSEO/seoCreatingContent.md

 1 answered.)
 Avg Length is 960
 2 answered.)
 1040 is when adding 10%.
 Conclusion: Make sure your website content length is at least 1000 words in length.

-QUIZ

-1. What is Googles main goal when it comes to content?
-- Provide useful and relevant results to the user

-2. True or false - Google is less likely to return your website to users if the content on your website has lots of spelling errors and is poorly formatted?
-- True

-3. Fresh content - What is the minimum threshold of content you need to upload each month on your website to reach the minimum threshold?
-- 1

-4. Fresh content - You can also update an existing article to satisfy the fresh content algorithm.
-With that being said, which  of the below actions to a blog post counts as an update?
-- changhing a picture, adding a new sentence or removing a sentence